Merge pull request action in GitHub package

 Specifies the GitHub session name that the Connect action creates.
 Use one of the following options to specify the session name:

-session name as text directly or select the string
+- Session name: Enter the session name as text directly or select the string variable that holds the session name text.

-Defaultas the default session name. - Variable: Select the GitHub session variable that the Connect action creates.
+- Variable: Select the GitHub session variable that the Connect action creates.

 - Owner name

 - Specifies the name of the GitHub repository owner.
 The owner can be an organization or a user account.
-You can either enter the name directly as text or select the applicable string variable.

 - Repository name

 - Specifies the name of the GitHub repository in which the action merges the pull request.
-You can either enter the repository name directly as text or select the applicable string variable.

 - Pull request number